minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 If :guilabel:`Status` reads as failed, you can re-run the :mc-cmd:`mc admin decommission start` command to resume the process.
-For persistent failures, use :mc-cmd:`mc admin console` or review the ``systemd`` logs (e.g. ``journalctl -u minio``) to identify more specific errors.
+For persistent failures, use :mc:`mc admin console` or review the ``systemd`` logs (e.g. ``journalctl -u minio``) to identify more specific errors.